 Life itself arose from the oceans.
-The ocean is vast, covering 140 million square miles, some 72 per cent of the earth's surface.
-Not only has the oceans always been a prime source of nourishment for the life it helped generate, but from earliest recorded history it has served for trade and commerce, adventure and discovery.
-It has kept people apart and brought them together.
+The ocean is vast and covers 140 million square miles, some 72 per cent of the Earth's surface.
+The ocean has always been an important source of food for the life it helped generate, and from earliest recorded history it has also served trade and commerce, adventure and discovery.
+It has separated and brought people together.

 Even now, when the continents have been mapped and their interiors made accessible by road, river and air, most of the world's people live no more than 200 miles from the sea and relate closely to it.

 Freedom of the Seas

 The oceans had long been subject to the freedom of-the-seas doctrine - a principle put forth in the 17th century, essentially limiting national rights and jurisdiction over the oceans to a narrow sea belt surrounding a nation's coastline.
 The rest of the seas were declared free for all and belonged to none.
 While this situation lasted into the twentieth century, by mid-century there was an impetus to extend national claims over offshore resources.

 There was a growing concern over the toll taken on coastal fish stocks by long-distance fishing fleets and over the threat of pollution and wastes from transport vessels and oil tankers carrying noxious cargoes that plied sea routes across the globe.
 The threat of pollution was always present for coastal resorts and all forms of ocean life.
 The navies of the maritime powers were competing for a worldwide presence in surface waters and even under the sea.

 United Nations Law of the Sea Convention (UNCLOS)